Face masks are optional in all indoor and outdoor spaces with three exceptions.

 - Look up sites in Maine – Maine Vaccine Site Search (External Site)

 Quarantine, Isolation and Support Services

-The University strongly encourages students to receive all recommended COVID-19 vaccine doses when eligible to prevent the severity of the disease.
+The University strongly encourages students and employees to receive all recommended COVID-19 vaccine doses when eligible to prevent the severity of the disease.

-To determine how long you need to isolate, quarantine, or take other steps to prevent spreading COVID-19, please refer to the CDC’s ‘Isolation and Exposure Calculator’ found on the CDC Isolation Protocols (External Site).
+To determine how long you need to isolate, quarantine, or take other steps to prevent spreading COVID-19, please refer to the CDC’s ‘Isolation and Exposure Calculator’ found on the CDC Isolation & Exposure Guidelines (External Site) page.